, SWIM ONLY

 address and owner of the property as listed on their tax bill.

-Non-residents must also include a check or money order in the amount of $375 with the telephone number written on it, payable to Village of East Hampton, and a copy of their drivers license.
+If the property is listed under an LLC, Trust, etc., please include the filing papers so we know who is involved.
+Non-residents must also include a check or money order in the amount of $400 with the telephone number written on it, payable to Village of East Hampton, and a copy of their drivers license.
 We do not accept foreign checks.
 Mailing address: Village Hall, 86 Main Street, East Hampton, NY 11937.
 Submissions without all the requirements will be returned, delaying process and possibly affecting ability to obtain a permit while supply lasts.

 Town of East Hampton parking permits are not valid at village beaches